It was a severe health problem when chemicals called ketones built up in the blood.

 Symptoms of type 1 diabetes often develop rapidly, and a delay in diagnosing the disease can sometimes progress to diabetic ketoacidosis.

-However, this only occurs in a small number of people with type 1 diabetes, suggesting that they have a particularly severe form of the disease compared to other people.
+However, this only occurs in a small number of people with type 1 diabetes, suggesting that they have a particularly severe form of the disease compared to others.

-There are a number of reasons why a person with diabetes may miss recommended treatment, including:
+There are several reasons why a person with diabetes may miss a recommended treatment, including:

-- Psychological stress, often a common cause in teens with type 1 diabetes.
+- Psychological stress is often a common cause in teens with type 1 diabetes.